TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 - Use GPT OSS? (slower to fine-tune, but fast inference).
 Needs vLLM, not sglang, requiring some updates to the codebase.
 ---
 16 Aug 2025:
-[ ] Test out running the with duckdb.
+[x] Test out running the with duckdb.
     [x] Test out runpod L4s.
     [x] Try to run modules from our arc runner, writing to a local db.
-    [ ] Try running and writing to a different db.
+    [x] Try running and writing to a different db.
 [ ] Re-build the aux script for arc-agi-2025.
-[ ] Import the fp8 model to kaggle.
+[x] Import the fp8 model to kaggle.
 Should be easy.
-  [ ] Add to the L4 script, on T4s.
+  [x] Add to the L4 script, on T4s.
-[ ] Quickly test out dp with vLLM in the L4 notebook.
 [ ] Get SGLang working in Kaggle.
 Limit to max 60 mins.
-  [ ] Get tp working with SGLang in Kaggle.
+  [x] Get tp working with SGLang in Kaggle.
-  [ ] Get tp working in an importing notebook that is offline.
+  [x] Get tp working in an importing notebook that is offline.
-  [ ] Get dp working with SGLang in Kaggle.
+  [ ] Get dp working with SGLang in Kaggle T4s.
+Do turn on [ ] Test it out in L4s.
-  [ ] Add `fp8_e4m3` to the server start if using SGLang.
 [ ] LATER - Work with Lewis to get the task runner going.

+[-] Quickly test out dp with vLLM in the L4 notebook.
+Deferred if sglang can work.
-[x] Consider a minimal dp notebook to send to Greg.
+[-] Consider a minimal dp notebook to send to Greg.
 Not doing this as we know v0 won't work.

 ## Test out running the with duckdb with 4xL4s on Runpod